A Answers (5)

 Be aware that in some people coffee can cause heartburn, and worsen the symptoms of irritable bowel syndrome as well as raise blood pressure.
 It may also be prohibited in people with cardiac arrhythmias.

 Coffee seems to protect against cancer according to latest findings.
 It appears that the antioxidants in coffee are responsible for this protective effect.
 Remember to include a variety of vegetables, fruits, legumes and whole grains to your daily diet for extra antioxidants.Helpful?
 1 person found this helpful.

-Mehmet Oz, MD, Cardiology, answeredA recent study found that women who drank at least 4 cups of caffeinated coffee had a 25% lower risk of developing uterine cancer compared to those who drank less than 1 cup of coffee a day.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredA recent study found that women who drank at least 4 cups of caffeinated coffee had a 25% lower risk of developing uterine cancer compared to those who drank less than 1 cup of coffee a day.
 Plus, this pick-me-up has been shown to reduce the risk of a host of cancers including breast, uterine, kidney, liver, colon and prostate.

 You don’t need to buy European or fancy roasts to fight cancer.
 In fact, drinking lighter roasts such as American roasted beans is superior because they contain more cancer-fighting antioxidants and caffeic acid, shown to suppress certain cells.

 By drinking just 1 cup of regular coffee per day, you can reduce your risk of all cancers by 3%.
 To get the full benefit of coffee’s cancer-fighting properties, drink 3 cups a day, unless you find this amount too stimulating.